Is this you?

 When Kim and I worked together, she discovered a world of peace on her plate and ease in her body:

-I also offer one accessible spot per month at 75% off the regular price.
-That’s $157 per month for four months, or $628 up front.
+Note: I also offer one accessible spot per month at 50% off the regular price of any of my 3 coaching packages.
 The accessible seat is intended for people from marginalized communities, particularly if you have a low income, are fat/plus size, Black, Indigenous, a person of colour, trans, non-binary or have a disability.
 If you’re interested in applying, please get in touch using the form below.
 This spot is available on the honour system, i.e. I will not require that you show me any kind of “proof” of your financial status or identity.

 And here is what you can expect from my social justice commitments when we work together.